 Osaka might have a somewhat rougher image of the much more clean-cut Japanese capital of Tokyo, but even if it IS a bit rougher it’s just because everyone’s always out drinking and eating.
 Apparently Tokyoites spend most of their income on clothes – Osakans, on food!

 But seriously, it’s safe in Osaka.
+This is still Japan.
 It might be statistically a teensy bit more unsafe than Tokyo, and it might be a little rowdier after dark (especially at the weekends), but an “unsafe” place in Japan is still a lot safer than many other places on Earth.
+Just stick to basic travel safety tips and you’ll be fine.

 Knowing what to do in the event of an earthquake is probably a smart move – so wise-up!
 Typhoons can cause a problem, too (in that case, just stay indoors).
-Have a look at the Japan Safety Guide before you fly and always get travel insurance.
 Check out our roundup of the best travel insurance.

 We’re suckers for views of stuff from up high and we know you are too.
 This is made infinitely better when said stuff is lit up after dark.
 Love it.
 So for one of the best things to do in Osaka at night, you literally have to head up the weirdly named Abeno Harukas.